javieryu/nerf_bridge/README.md

 NSROS is entirely enabled by the first-class work of the [Nerfstudio Development Team and community](https://github.com/nerfstudio-project/nerfstudio/#contributors).

 ## Citation
-In case anyone does use the NSROS Bridge as a starting point for any research please cite both the Nerfstudio repository and this repository.
+In case anyone does use the NSROS Bridge as a starting point for any research please cite both the Nerfstudio and this repository.

 ```
 # --------------------------- Nerfstudio -----------------------